sasakiassociates/table/README.md

 │   └── TableUI.sln
-├── tests/                                      # All tests live in this folder │   └── TableLibTests/                          # Unit tests for TableLib │       ├── bin/
+├── tests/                                      # All tests live in this folder │   └── TableLibTests/                          # Unit tests for TableLib │   │   ├── bin/
+│   │   │   └── ..
+│   │   ├── obj/
+│   │   │   └── ..
+│   │   ├── FunctionTests.cs                    # Unit tests to test out ideas
+│   │   ├── ObjectTests.cs                      # Unit tests for individual objects (TODO separate file for each object)
+│   │   ├── TableLibTests.csproj
+│   │   ├── UdpTests.cs                         # Unit tests involving UDP messages, but not class objects
+│   │   └── Usings.cs
+│   └── DetectionTests/                         # Python unit tests for the Detector │       ├── __pycache__/
 │       │   └── ..
-│       ├── obj/
-│       │   └── ..
-│       ├── FunctionTests.cs                    # Unit tests to test out ideas
-│       ├── ObjectTests.cs                      # Unit tests for individual objects (TODO separate for each object) │       ├── TableLibTests.csproj
-│       ├── UdpTests.cs                         # Unit tests involving UDP messages, but not class objects
-│       └── Usings.cs
+│       ├── context.py                          # Lets the test scripts locate the Detector files using a relative path │       ├── firebaseTests.py                    # Tests for sending data to a Firebase Database │       └── udpTests.py                         # Tests for sending data via UDP messages
 ├── .gitignore
 ├── LICENSE
 ├── README.md